Shopify/polaris/src/components/ResourceList/README.md

 ## Resource list item

 The content of a resource list consists of resource list items.
-Each item summarizes an individual resource and should link to its details page.
+Each item summarizes an individual resource and should link to its show page.

 Because the content of items depends on the type of resource and merchant tasks, resource list items are flexible.